pglez82/asw2223_0/README.md

    <img width="500" alt="Default options" src="https://user-images.githubusercontent.com/10683040/158770582-2e33b804-a53b-4de8-bc60-7b8f6254abaf.png">
 </p>

 - Step 7: Summary.
-At the summary step, before launch our instance, a dialog ask us to create a new Key pair or use existing one.
+At the summary step, before launching our instance, a dialog asks us to create a new Key pair or use an existing one.
 We'll create a new one with the default value.
-That will downlaod the **home.pem** file.
+That will download the **home.pem** file.
 We always can create new key pairs at the *AWS Console Menu - In the Security and Network - KeyPair*

 <p align="center">
    <img width="300" alt="PEM key" src="https://user-images.githubusercontent.com/10683040/158771034-6ea46352-42d7-4506-a700-f2900d684d51.png">